<p>2022 North Carolina PKAL Regional Network Meeting</p>

 We encourage attendees to have syllabi and other course materials available during the meeting so they can self-reflect on ways to advance their classroom EDI efforts during the breakout sessions and in the expert-led workshop / keynotes.
 Additional knowledge sharing will occur during morning lightening idea talks and poster sessions where attendees selected from the call for abstracts can present their own work that connects with our event theme.

 The event runs from 9 AM to 4:30 PM Eastern.
+To view the schedule and session abstracts, visit here.

 Registration is online.